wttw/aboutmyemail/content/faq.md

 you're probably not complying with their requirements, and your delivery is likely to suffer.

+## How does all this work? {#faq-making-sausage}

+When you visit the home page you're given an email address.
+That address only exists while the page is open - if you close or refresh the page that address is deleted and will bounce.

+Once the email has been delivered we process it and then redirect you to the report page.
+The URL of that report page is a permanent link - you can bookmark it, share it with other folks and so on.
+That permalink will always remain available for at least seven days (right now it'll likely stay around forever, at least until we run short of storage).

-## Does the rendered content model device behaviour?
+## Does the rendered content model device behaviour? {#faq-render-device}

 No. The content is rendered by your browser, not by any sort of device emulator.
 The size selector lets you set the viewport size by adjusting the size of the iframe it's rendered in, but that's all.

-## Where are you getting your list of device sizes from?
+## Where are you getting your list of device sizes from? {#faq-render-size}

 It's in [this json file](https://github.com/wttw/aboutmyemail/blob/main/viewports.json), initially imported from the excellent [viewportsizer.com](https://viewportsizer.com/devices/).